-Services that our plan pays for What you must pay Home care services(continued) \$0 services, such as laundry and shopping.
+Services that our plan pays for What you must pay Home care services \$0 The plan will pay for personal care services, such as help with dressing and eating, and homemaking services, such as laundry and shopping.
 Home care services do not include respite care or day care.
 The plan may also pay for other services not listed here.
 Prior authorization is required.
 Home health agency care \$0 Before you can get home health services, a provider must tell us you need them, and they must be provided by a home health agency.
 The plan will pay for the following services: Full-time, part-time or intermittent skilled nursing, certified nursing assistant, and home health aide services Physical therapy, occupational therapy, and speech therapy The plan will cover a total of 24 outpatient visits for occupational therapy; The plan will cover a total of 24 outpatient visits for physical therapy; The plan will cover a total of 24 outpatient visits for speech therapy.
 Medical and social services Medical equipment and supplies The plan may also pay for other services not listed here.
 Prior authorization may be required.
-Home infusion therapy \$0 The plan will pay for home infusion therapy, defined as drugs or biological substances administered into a vein or applied under the skin and provided to you at home.
-The following are needed to perform home infusion: This benefit is continued on the next page.

-Serv vices that our plan pays for What you must pay Home infusion therapy(continued) \$0 The drug or biological substance, such as an antiviral or immune globulin; Equipment, such as a pump; and Supplies, such as tubing or a catheter.
+ices that our plan pays for What you must pay Home infusion therapy \$0 The plan will pay for home infusion therapy, defined as drugs or biological substances administered into a vein or applied under the skin and provided to you at home.
+The following are needed to perform home infusion: The drug or biological substance, such as an antiviral or immune globulin; Equipment, such as a pump; and Supplies, such as tubing or a catheter.
 The plan will cover home infusion services that include but are not limited to: Professional services, including nursing services, provided in accordance with your care plan; Member training and education not already included in the DME benefit; Remote monitoring; and Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier.
-Hospice care \$0 You can get care from any hospice program certified by Medicare.
-You have the right to elect hospice if your provider and hospice medical director determine you have a terminal prognosis.
+Hospice care \$0 You have the right to elect hospice if your provider and hospice medical director determine you have a terminal prognosis.
 This means you have a terminal illness and are expected to have six months or less to live.
-Your hospice provider can be a network provider or an out-of-network provider.
-The plan will pay for the following while you are getting hospice services: Drugs to treat symptoms and pain Short-term respite care Home care Hospice services and services covered by Medicare Part A or B are billed to Medicare.
-This benefit is continued on the next page.
+You can get care from any hospice program certified by Medicare.
+The plan must help you find a hospice program certified by Medicare.
+Your hospice provider can be a network provider or an out-of-network provider The plan will pay for the following while you are getting hospice services: Drugs to treat symptoms and pain This benefit is continued on the next page.